j-hannes/elm-tutorial/docs/tutorial.md

     $ gulp elm

 we will also find the ~~elm.js~~ app.js in the public folder.
-We notice that the output file has changed it's name to app.js.
+Notice that the output file has changed it's name to app.js.
 We are ok with that and will just change the name in our index.html:

 ```HTML
 <!-- ... -->